 The Psychological Therapies available are rooted in Evidence Based Practice and the approaches utilised follow the recommendation of NICE Guidelines for a range of psychological impairments, difficulties and disorders.
-The use of Modified Cognitive Behavioural Therapy and the treatment programme is designed to target a range of psychological disorders and the associated symptoms, as well as targeting pupil’s social skills deficits; this service is available to all pupils at Breckenbrough School.
+The use of Modified Cognitive Behavioural Therapy and the treatment programme is designed to target a range of psychological disorders and the associated symptoms, as well as targeting pupil’s social skills deficits; this service is available to all students at Breckenbrough School.

-The vast majority of our pupils self-refer; others make the arrangement for therapeutic support with the school psychologist on the advice and recommendation from CAMHS or other mental health practitioners, social workers or their families.
+The vast majority of our students self-refer; others make the arrangement for therapeutic support with the school psychologist on the advice and recommendation from CAMHS or other mental health practitioners, social workers or their families.

 For practical reasons, the Therapy timetable runs alongside the Academic timetable, thus optimally facilitating and supporting the pupils in their academic as well as their personal and social developments and their emotional wellbeing.

-It is well noted that in certain circumstances the psychological support may extend to working with the family members but also with other professional organisations securing optimal emotional and mental health through integrated support and targeted services for our pupils.
+It is well noted that in certain circumstances the psychological support may extend to working with the family members but also with other professional organisations securing optimal emotional and mental health through integrated support and targeted services for our students.

 In some cases the therapeutic support can also be available during the school holidays so to maintain continuity and consistency of support.
 In many instances the psychological support has been extended post Breckenbrough School days and during the pupils transition into new environments.